Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tVFjOlpLbn8.md

 ### Transcript

-> no what's for dinner tonight we're both gonna get pizza i kind of offset my burger days because i had burgers like a couple of days ago, another thing is pizza hut in gothenburg also has a deal every tuesday where like you get half off or something like that so it's just an opportunity too good to, pass up on
+> no what's for dinner tonight we're both gonna get pizza I kind of offset my burger days because I had burgers like a couple of days ago, another thing is pizza hut in gothenburg also has a deal every tuesday where like you get half off or something like that so it's just an opportunity too good to, pass up on